EARLY YEARS FOUNDATION STAGE |

 Personal social and emotional development

-themselves, and others; to form positive relationships and develop respect for others; to develop social skills and learn how to manage their feelings; to understand appropriate behaviour in groups; and to have confidence in their own abilities.
+Personal, social and emotional development involves helping children to develop a positive sense ofthemselves, and others; to form positive relationships and develop respect for others; to develop social skills and learn how to manage their feelings; to understand appropriate behaviour in groups; and to have confidence in their own abilities.

 Communication and language.